abhich2507/MALTA_VLAD_13/README.md

     - last 3 tracking planes planeID 4 -6

 ### PCB Volume
 The Printed Circuit Board (PCB) to which the MALTA samples are glued to is simulated.
-Currently, the PCB implementation is implemented separatelly to the sensor simulation, allowing a switch between the 2 via a flag.
-A unitary implementation might be desired in the future, however the PCB stack is subject to change between diferent iterations.
+Currently, the PCB implementation is implemented separately to the sensor simulation, allowing a switch between the 2 via a flag.
+A unitary implementation might be desired in the future, however the PCB stack is subject to change between different iterations.

 The PCB is implemented as Copper and dielectric planes with the help of the edms files of the E-TCT PCB.
 Two materials are used in the simulation.
 The pre-defined nist G4_Cu and a custom defined material: FR4.
 The FR4 material is defined as a mixture of O, C, Si, H, Na, B. The component percentage of each element was computed taking into account the atomic formula of a typical fire retardant PCB material found at reference: https://www.physics.smu.edu/web/research/preprints/SMU-HEP-08-11.pdf and the molar mass of each element.
 All Copper and FR4 planes are defined as rectangular 12.7 x 12.7 cm^2 but with various thicknesses as defined in the design file.
 (TODO: The current geometrical implementation does not match the exact physical dimensions of the board.
 For a more accurate implementation, define custom volume and not a G4Box).
 All Copper planes have the same thickness of 18 microns.
 Three FR4 thickness planes are defined depending on their position in the stack: Outer plane (20 microns), Middle plane (100 microns), Inner plane (200 microns).
 All planes are arranged side by side with no gaps between them.